mxchristian17/CanningParadiseOrengia/README.md

 ## Products database

 This project was designed to be executed using [Firebase](https://firebase.google.com/) with a Firestore Database.
+You will need to create your project from your console following this steps:
+1. Press **Add project**
+2. Enter the project name
+3. If you want you can enable Google Analytics for the project, but is not necesary.
+If you enable it, you will need a Google Analytics account
+4. Press create project

 In the database you need to have two collections: **items** and **orders**.
   - **items** *Collection*
     - **categoryId** *String*